phoneyourrep/pyr-call-router/README.md

 APP_URL=https://example.ngrok.io bundle exec shotgun
 ```

+You can then text a valid 5-digit US zip code to your Twilio number to use the app.

 This app is ready to deploy to Heroku.
 Just don't forget to set your Heroku config vars as outlined above.

 # Contributing